+One Planning

-One Planning For children with SEN, we use the graduated approach of assess, plan, do, review through a One Planning cycle.
+For children with SEN, we use the graduated approach of assess, plan, do, review through a One Planning cycle.
 This involves making assessments of children, creating a One Plan made up of individual targets, implementing the provision set out and reviewing this regularly.

 A One Plan document is created by parents, the child, class teacher, SENCo and sometimes individuals from external agencies.
 At Moulsham, we use a person-centred approach, ensuring that the child is always at the heart of every decision we make.
-All of our One Plans are person-centred and focused on ensuring the best outcomes for the child.
+All of our One Plans are child centred and focused on ensuring the best outcomes for the child.

-Assessment and Review - A variety of assessment tools are used to measure children's progress against their individual targets - Every child on SEN support has a termly One Planning meeting involving the child, parents, class teacher and SENCo, where targets are carefully reviewed and new outcomes are created - For children with an EHCP, an Annual Review is held and shared with the local authority to review progress against the outcomes identified in the EHCP. - The SENCo attends termly progress meetings with class teachers and the assessment leader, using Target Tracker progress data and feedback from intervention programmes to measure and review progress made Please click here to return to the home page.
+Assessment and Review

+- A variety of assessment tools are used to measure children's progress against their individual targets - Every child on SEN support has a termly One Planning meeting involving the child, parents, class teacher and SENCo, where targets are carefully reviewed and new outcomes are created - For children with an EHCP, an Annual Review is held and shared with the local authority to review progress against the outcomes identified in the EHCP. - The SENCo/headteacher attends termly pupil progress meetings with class teachers and the assessment leaders, using Moulsham tracking grids and feedback from intervention programmes to measure and review progress made